 Why Teach a First-Year Seminar Course?

 First-Year Seminar is taught by UNCW faculty, staff, and administrators who are dedicated to first-year student learning and success.
-Most UNI faculty find this experience personally and professionally rewarding as it provides them an opportunity to contribute to first-year persistence and offers them a deeper understanding of student perspectives and needs.
+UNI faculty find this experience personally and professionally rewarding as it provides them an opportunity to contribute to first-year persistence and offers them a deeper understanding of student perspectives and needs.

 Assisting students in developing effective self-management and study strategies can often mean the difference between success and failure in the first year, regardless of academic aptitude or preparation.
 By fostering increased self-awareness, enhancement of critical thinking skills, and early engagement with the UNCW community, FYS faculty can have a significant positive impact on student success.
 Research also indicates that academic habits and attitudes established in the first year of college remain respectively stable through subsequent semesters, so the first term becomes a critical period in which approaches to learning can be shaped to best serve the student.